Peilin-D/NBA_Stats/README.md

 ### 2. NBA_GET_GAMES.py
 Get all the game results of the user input year (the year where the *regular* season begins).
-The result would be stored as .csv file.
+The result would be stored as .csv file, and the results are sorted by date of contests.
 The data is stored as:

 | match_id  | date       | home_team      | visit_team         | home_score | visit_score |